DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ## Demo Limitations

 We've taken some shortcuts in setting up this demo.
-Here are some of the areas we'd definitely want to tackle before implementhing this solution in a production engineering environment.
+Here are some of the areas we'd definitely want to tackle before implementing this solution in a production engineering environment.

 ### Provisioning is not fully optimized